 How long does it take?

-Submit a completed application at any time of year.
-Reviews take approximately four weeks.
+Submit a completed Part 1, Part 2, or Part 3 application to RIHPHC at any time.
+Reviews take approximately four to eight weeks.

 Can I get restoration advice?

 We encourage applicants to discuss their project with one of our staff architects before beginning work.
 This consultation will make sure that the project will qualify and ensure that good historic preservation practices are followed.
 Please email Roberta Randall or call her at (401) 222-4333, or email Virginia Hesse or call her at (401)222-4135.

 The new historic tax credit legislation was enacted in 2013 (RI General Law 44-33.6) and new regulations are being drafted.
 Click the following links for the 2013 Legislation and the 2013 Emergency Regulation.
 For projects grandfathered under the Historic Preservation Investment Tax Credit, click for the 2008 Regulation.